Minimax convergence rates of a binary plug-in type classification procedure for time-homogeneous SDE paths under low-noise conditions: Statistical setting

 \begin{prop} There exists a constant $C > 0$ depending on ${\bf b^*} = (b_0^*, b_1^*) \in {\bf B}(\beta, R)$ such that for all $\varepsilon \in (0, 1/8)$,

 \end{prop}

 The result of Proposition~\ref{prop:margin-condition} shows that the probability that $\Phi_{\bf f^*}(X)$ is in the neighborhood of $1/2$ is as small as the vicinity is narrow.
 This result could not have been deduced from \cite{gadat2020optimal}, \textit{Proposition 1}, as the diffusion model studied is a mixture of Gaussian processes.
 Dealing with diffusion processes with space-dependent coefficients is more challenging and raises issues about the existence of smooth probability densities for random variables of the form $\int_{0}^{T}\phi(X_t)dW_t$ where $\phi$ is not necessarily an elliptic function or infinitely differentiable.
-In \cite{denis2025empirical}, the result of Proposition~\ref{prop:margin-condition} was proved under the assumption that $Z_T$ admits a continuous and bounded density, which we prove in the present paper by the Malliavin calculus.
+In \cite{denis2025empirical}, the result of Proposition~\ref{prop:margin-condition} was proved under restrictive regularity assumptions on the drift and diffusion coefficients that guarantee the existence of a smooth density function for $Z_T$ based on Theorem 2.3.3 in \cite{nualart2006malliavin}, Chapter 2, p.128.
+In the present paper, we establish that $Z_T$ admits a continuous and bounded density function under weaker regularity assumptions of the drift coefficients using the Malliavin calculus.
 Since \cite{denis2025empirical} is a preprint, for completeness, we include a proof using Lemma~\ref{lm:bounded-density} in the appendix. \\ We show in the proof of Theorem~\ref{thm:upper-bound} that

 Thus, from Proposition~\ref{prop:margin-condition}, we obtain

 Note that the two terms on the right-hand side of Equation~\eqref{eq:upbound} behave antagonistically as $\varepsilon \rightarrow 0$.
 As a result, the idea of a trade-off between the two terms is highlighted.
 However, the best way out is to prove that the second term on the right-hand side of Equation~\eqref{eq:upbound} converges to zero with a rate faster than a polynomial growth, as described in \cite{audibert2007fast}.
 In the next section, we establish an exponential inequality for the nonparametric estimator of each drift coefficient $b_i^*, ~ i \in \mathcal{Y}$, leading, for the second term, to a rate faster than $N^{-2\beta/(2\beta+1)}$ while the first term $2C\varepsilon^2$ is of order $N^{-2\beta/(2\beta+1)}$ (up to a logarithmic factor).